Appointed by the DC Council and the Mayor, we are an independent body that will provide recommendations for improving the DC tax code.

 Tell us what you think.

-We welcome all ideas for improving the DC tax code.
-Comments will be posted to this website and presented to the Commission.
+We welcomed all ideas for improving the DC tax code.
+Comments are be posted to this website and have been presented to the Commission.

-We invite individuals and organizations to submit formal 1-3 page statements for the public record.
-They will be posted on this website.
+We invited individuals and organizations to submit formal 1-3 page statements for the public record.
+They are posted on this website.

 In November 2023, we held an in-person town hall.
 Check back for information about future town halls that may be scheduled.